WXWizard1013/ThermalPeak/README.md

 The model accounts for:
 - **Station bias** — LaGuardia runs warmer than city-center GFS, London City Airport runs warmer than Heathrow, etc. Each city has a hardcoded correction.
-- **Slippage** — your configured slippage tolerance is deducted from fair value before the edge calculation, so you're not fooling yourself about execution cost.
 - **Fee drag** — Polymarket charges ~2% per trade.
 Kelly sizing and EV calculations factor this in.

 ---